 Normal mode: When powered on, the tracker can be set to send position reports when moving.
 When not moving, its GPS module powers down until motion is once more detected.
 The device's battery life depends on how much the tracker spends moving or sleeping, the time interval between position reports, and other physical and atmospheric and Ionospheric environmental factors.
 For a Prime 1, the typical battery life is 7 to 10 days, so connection to the craft's battery is usually required.

-Battery-Save mode: In Battery-Save mode, both the tracker's modem and the GPS circuits power down between position reports, which happen at fixed time intervals ranging from 30mins to 4hrs.
+Eco- mode: In Eco- mode, both the tracker's modem and the GPS circuits power down between position reports, at intervals ranging from 30mins to 24hrs.
 When powered off, the tracker cannot detect motion, geo-fence entry/exits (until it reports), SOS alerts, etc. It cannot react to commands sent to it from the Track Panel UNTIL it powers up (next scheduled position report) whereupon commands sent to it will be implemented and zone alerts, if any, will be recognised and alerts sent.
 This mode of operation greatly extends the battery life to multiple weeks or months.
 The time at which the tracker will next wake is displayed in the Track Panel.

-Trackers provide a permanent record of a boat's trajectory, thereby assisting investigations in the event of it being damaged.
+Trackers provide a permanent record of a boat's trajectory, thereby supporting investigation in the event of damage.